telecoder/rsam-ssam/DOCKER_HOWTO.md

-# Running as a Docker container
+# Running as a Docker Container

 Before pulling the docker image from docker hub, be sure to have ready your configuration files in a local folder.
 The files inside the docker image are not easily editable and can be lost after a container restart.

-Is also a very good idea to have a separate folder for the output.
+It's also a very good idea to have a separate folder for the output.

 A standard folder structure would be: